 TOGGLE OFF THE BLEED and then toggle ON the System Dialog.

 Hit Print.
 It will start spinning, once it does minimize your window (or move it) to find the System Dialog box for your printer.

 Note: I like to use the rear-feed option on my Canon Pixma inkjet printer, especially if I’m printing on something that’s a little harder/stiffer, like my heavy-duty cardstock.
 Cricut Sticker paper is cardstock, and is the only sticker paper I found that is cardstock weight.

-Load your Cricut Printable Sticker Paper into your printer and then hit Print again.
+Load your Cricut Sticker Paper into your printer and then hit Print again.
 This will send it to your printer, and you are almost to the point where you can sit back and watch the magic happen.